 - Encourage active observing programs in Local Centres.

 One of the special features of this program is that it can be completed entirely using binoculars and the unaided eye.
 A choice of objects is provided so that you can start the program at any time of the year and easily complete the requirements in three to six months time.
 Handy recording and application forms are available from a link at the bottom of this page.

 Want to get started?
 Download the Explore the Universe program requirements (English) and start your observing program today!

 Here is a summary of the Explore the Universe program requirements:

 |Constellations and Bright Stars||12||24|

 |Deep Sky Objects||12||24|

-Once you have completed your Explore the Universe certificate you can apply for your Certificate either through the RASC National Office or through the observing committee at your local RASC Centre.
-For a list of participating Centres please see here.
+Once you have completed your Explore the Universe observing program you can apply for your certificate and pin either through the RASC Society Office or through the observing committee at your local RASC Centre.

 Contact the Observing Committee Chair firstname.lastname@example.org